Electroretinography

 Schematic Electroretinography waves of healthy people.

 Electroretinography measures the electrical responses of various cell types in the retina, including the photoreceptors (rods and cones), inner retinal cells (bipolar and amacrine cells), and the ganglion cells.
 Electrodes are placed on the surface of the cornea (DTL silver/nylon fiber string or ERG jet) or on the skin beneath the eye (sensor strips) to measure retinal responses.
 Retinal pigment epithelium (RPE) responses are measured with an EOG test with skin-contact electrodes placed near the canthi.
 During a recording, the patient's eyes are exposed to standardized stimuli and the resulting signal is displayed showing the time course of the signal's amplitude (voltage).
 Signals are very small, and typically are measured in microvolts or nanovolts.
 The ERG is composed of electrical potentials contributed by different cell types within the retina, and the stimulus conditions (flash or pattern stimulus, whether a background light is present, and the colors of the stimulus and background) can elicit stronger response from certain components.

 If a dim flash ERG is performed on a dark-adapted eye, the response is primarily from the rod system.
 Flash ERGs performed on a light adapted eye will reflect the activity of the cone system.
 Sufficiently bright flashes will elicit ERGs containing an a-wave (initial negative deflection) followed by a b-wave (positive deflection).
 The leading edge of the a-wave is produced by the photoreceptors, while the remainder of the wave is produced by a mixture of cells including photoreceptors, bipolar, amacrine, and Müller cells or Müller glia.
 The pattern ERG (PERG), evoked by an alternating checkerboard stimulus, primarily reflects activity of retinal ganglion cells.

 Diagnostics

 An electroretinogram (ERG) test performed in 2014.

 A historical photo of a patient undergoing an electroretinogram.

 Clinically used mainly by ophthalmologists the electroretinogram (ERG) is used for the diagnosis of various retinal diseases.

-Inherited retinal degenerations in which the ERG can be useful include: